 "While medical care in Japan is good, English-speaking physicians and medical facilities that cater to U.S. citizens' expectations are expensive and not widespread.
 Japan has a national health insurance system which is available only to those foreigners with long-term visas for Japan.
 National health insurance does not pay for medical evacuation.
 Medical caregivers in Japan require payment in full at the time of treatment or concrete proof of ability to pay before they will treat a foreigner who is not a member of the national health insurance plan," wrote the US Embassy in Japan.

-Expat Health Insurance in Japan
+International Health Insurance in Japan

 International Schools in Japan